MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 | Windows Server 2012                      | Windows Server 2016                | DPM 2019        | Y                  |

 - *When protecting a WS 2016 NTFS Deduped Volume with DPM 2019 running on WS 2019, the recoveries may be affected.
-We have a fix for doing recoveries in a non-deduped way, which will be part of the later versions of DPM 2019.
+We've a fix for doing recoveries in a non-deduped way, which will be part of the later versions of DPM 2019.
 Reach out to DPM support if you need this fix on DPM 2019 UR2.

 - **When protecting a WS 2019 NTFS deduped volume with DPM 2019 on a WS 2016 or a WS 2016 NTFS deduped volume with DPM 2016 on a WS 2012 R2, the backups and restores will be non-deduped.
 This means that the backups will consume more space on the DPM server than the original NTFS deduped volume.